smart-device/CYT1001AG-SMD-LED-DOB-PCB/README.md

 PCB3D View
 <img src="./CYT1001AGpcb3d.png" />

-It can be used to build a cheap DIY low-power but efficient lamp.
+It can be used to build cheap DIY low-power but efficient lamps.